aicis/fresco/doc/source/developers.rst

 the overall FRESCO design.
 This could be bug fixes, new protocol suites, or applications that are generic enough to fit into the FRESCO standard library.
 It could also be improvement to this documentation.
-You are wellcome to use the issue tracker at `GitHub
+You are welcome to use the issue tracker at `GitHub
 <https://github.com/aicis/fresco/issues>`_ or email us at
 fresco@alexandra.dk with any ideas, etc.